 The Novogratz Bridge Year Program in Indonesia is based in the city of Yogyakarta (Jogja, for short) on the tropical island of Java.
 Home to some of the best universities in Indonesia and the premiere art institute of Southeast Asia, Yogyakarta has long attracted progressive thinkers, artists, and social justice advocacy groups.
-It a prime vantage point from which to explore the socio-political dynamics of the world’s largest Muslim-majority country.
+The city is a prime vantage point from which to explore the socio-political dynamics of the world’s largest Muslim-majority country.
 Additionally, with mountains, active volcanoes, tropical rain forests, centuries-old rice terraces, white sand beaches, ancient temples, and coffee plantations, Java offers virtually endless opportunities for environmental discovery and outdoor adventure.
 Through service, the homestay experience, language instruction, excursions, and a variety of activities designed to immerse students in local society, Bridge Year participants in Indonesia come to better understand what drives this incredibly diverse and rapidly changing nation.

 In Indonesia, Princeton University partners with Where There Be Dragons, an organization specializing in overseas experiential education.
 Since their founding in 1993, Dragons has managed hundreds of unique small-group service learning programs in Asia, Africa, and the Americas.
 Dragons is dedicated to inspiring youth leadership and responsible global engagement through community-based service projects and cultural exchange.